An Online-Learning Approach to Inverse Optimization: Applications

 \section{Applications}

-We will now present several example applications of our framework for learning objective functions from observed decisions.
+We will now show several example applications of our framework for learning objective functions from observed decisions.
 These are the learning of customer preferences from observed purchases, the learning of travel times in a road network and the learning of optimal delivery routes.
-In each case, we will study differents assumptions for the nature of the objective function to learn in order to demonstrate the flexibility of our approach.
+In each case, we will study different assumptions for the nature of the objective function to learn in order to demonstrate the flexibility of our approach.

 Our computational experiments have been conducted on a server comprising Intel Xeon E5-2690 3.00~GHz computers with 25~MB cache and 128~GB~RAM.
-We have implemented our framework using the Python-API of \emph{Gurobi~8.0.1} (see \cite{gurobi}).
+We have implemented our framework using the Python-API of \emph{Gurobi~8.0.1} (see \citet{gurobi}).
+In the appendix, we present additional analyses to the results shown here.